forenablers/forenablers.github.io/src/pages/hackathon-availability/index.md

 ### Naive approach

 The first reaction was, not surprisingly ...
 Machine Learning.
 And here we go: people started to argue whether it should be TensorFlow or AWS SageMaker, should we use the data from Amsterdam or from Paris, how accurate must be the prediction and so on and so forth.
-People that know absolutely nothing about the data science or machine learning, those suddenly turned into experts and started to show off their intelligence :) Tell you what, the Machine Learning is as useless here as blockchain.
+People that do not have hands-on experience with the data science or machine learning, those suddenly turned into experts and started to show off their intelligence :) Tell you what, the Machine Learning is as useless here as blockchain.
 Never start from the technology!

 <details><summary>Explanation</summary>
 <p>
 At the minimum you are coupled to this exact technology and limited due to all the constrains that come with the chosen technology.
 Moreover, there is no unique selling point when you rely on technology.
-Your competitors will do the same, i.e. adopt the same techhology and you all end up with the same results.
+Your competitors will do the same, i.e. adopt the same technology and you all end up with the same results.
 Take cryptocurrency for example, they all based on blockchain and there is more than 1600 of them, whereas only 5-10 of them are really worth to invest.
 </p>
 </details>

 ### Right approach

-We returned back to the drawing board.
+We returned to the drawing board.
 This time we focus on the most important thing: **what** we are trying to solve, rather than **how**.
 And immediately an excellent question popped up: are we reinventing the wheel, i.e. is there an existing solution on a market?
 The research resulted in the following three  approaches for addressing the parking availability:

 - Heatmap with colors indicating the occupancy on the street level, e.g. Parkmobile US: